 STA237H1F lectures and tutorials will not be recorded, and no video recording of lectures or tutorials will be permitted under any circumstances.
-Students wishing to record audio or take photos in lectures or tutorials or other course material in any way must ask for the instructors' explicit permission and may not do so unless permission is granted.
-In STA237H1F, this permission must be requested in writing and in advance by sending an email to sta237@utoronto.ca.
-If permission is granted, this applies only for that individual student's own study purposes and does not include permission to "publish", share or distribute them in any way.
+Students wishing to record audio or take photos in lectures or tutorials or other course material in any way must ask for the instructors' explicit permission in advance and may not do so unless permission is granted.
+In STA237H1F, this permission must be requested in writing and in advance by sending an email to sta237@course.utoronto.ca.
+If permission is granted, this applies only for your own study purposes and does not include permission to publish, share or distribute them in any way.

 Note too that it is forbidden to publish, share, or distribute any other STA237H1F materials and assessments that are shared on Quercus or Crowdmark.
-Sharing, posting, selling or using this material outside of your personal use in this course is not permitted under any circumstances and is considered an infringement of intellectual property rights.
-Revised Sept 8, 2023 7
+Sharing, posting, selling, or using this material outside of your personal use in this course is not permitted under any circumstances and is considered an infringement of intellectual property rights.